-- 1. The raw multiple-choice scores are converted to a scale of measurement that had a mean of 50 and a standard deviation of 10. - The professor's grades in a section are converted to a scale of measurement that had the same mean and standard deviation as those students' scaled multiplechoice scores - A student's total scale score in a course is the sum of that student's scaled multiple-choice score and scaled professor grade.
+- 1. The raw multiple-choice scores are converted to a scale of measurement that had a mean of 50 and a standard deviation of 10. - 2.
+The professor's grades in a section are converted to a scale of measurement that has a mean of 50 and a standard deviation of 10.

+3. A student's total scale score in a course is the sum of that student's scaled multiple-choice score and scaled professor grade.

 The distribution of total scale scores is divided into score ranges to produce the percentage of A's, B's, C's, D's, and F's that were consistent with TMSL's policies for this course.
-The B's and D's are further divided into three groups to allow for the assignment of plus and minus grades.
-The A's are divided into 2 groups, A and A- and the C's into C+ and C. The F's are not divided.
+The B's, C's and D's are further divided into three groups to allow for the assignment of plus and minus grades.
+The A's are divided into 2 groups, A and A-.
+The F's are not divided.